hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 ### 2. Update a Provisioning Certificate

-In case an OEM needs to renew a Provisioning Certificate they may do so by sending an updated Certificate to the pool.
+In case an OEM needs to renew a Provisioning Certificate, they may do so by sending an updated Certificate to the pool.

 The update process overwrites the existing Provisioning Certificate with the same PCID.